 Medications that affect hormones, like birth control pills, can help control acne.
 You might also discuss antibiotic pills and prescription retinoids with a dermatologist.
 There are also antibiotics that are effective.

 Ready to take care of your skin?
-We got you.
+Start your free skincare assessment with Felix.